HABS-BRAIN/ai-driller/articles/eegpt.md

 ## Input

-The expected input of the model is the discretized filtered and artifact-removed EEG data presented as a tensor of shape **[Batches × N_channels × T_recordings]** (Visualization of input for one batch is presented below).
+The expected input of the model is the discretized filtered and artifact-removed EEG data presented as a tensor of shape **[Batches × N_channels × T_recordings]**.(Visualization of input for one batch is presented below).

 ---